Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 | **Very Rare** | +2               | People know a full story about one of your adventures |
 | **Legendary** | +3               | People think of you when thinking of an adventurer    |

+## 2.10 Building a Character

+To build a character ready to start adventuring, define its background, abilities, and equipment using the steps provide below.
+For the best experience, focus on making a unique and interesting adventurer that you will have fun playing and that will compliment your expected Adventuring Party.

+> **Background**
+>
+> - Name your character
+> - Choose your character's race from the World Kit being used
+> - Describe your character's appearance
+> - Define your character's personal goal
+>   - This can evolve over the course of an adventure

+> **Abilities**
+>
+> - Choose your character's class from the World Kit being used
+>   - Describe your character's class item
+> - Allocate 15 points into your character's attributes in the amounts of 1, 2, 3, 4, and 5
+>   - The 5 must be placed into your class's Focus attribute
+>   - The 1 will be considered your character's Flaw attribute
+> - Allocate 1 point into 6 different skills
+>   - Points cannot be put into skills under your Flaw attribute
+> - Acquire one perk that you meet the requirements of

+> **Equipment**
+>
+> - Calculate your character's carrying capacity based on their Strength and Fortitude
+> - Add 40 Currency Units to your character's inventory
+>   - You can spend these Currency Units to purchase items from the World Kit being used

 # 3. Adventuring

 Once you've established your Adventuring Party of characters, there's only one thing left do: adventure!